 Can I make a vegan frittata?

 This recipe uses eggs and dairy, so is most definitely not vegan.
 But if you're looking for a vegan frittata recipe my girl Alissa from Connoisseurus Veg has got your back with this Taco Spiced Tofu Frittata.
-Or you could try this Vegan Spring Vegetable Quiche from Hello Veggie.

 Hey Nutrition Lady, are eggs healthy?

 They sure are!